devanshjoshi08/RISCV-Pipeline-Research/README.md

 3. **riscv-tests compliance** (`rv32i_riscv_tests_tb.sv`) -- runs all 37 official rv32ui-p-* tests covering every RV32I instruction with corner cases (overflow, x0 behavior, boundary values, etc.)

 The runner script (`tools/run_riscv_tests.sh`) automates all 37 tests and reports pass/fail.

+## FPGA Demo

+The default program embedded in the instruction ROM computes 20 Fibonacci numbers.
+When programmed onto the Basys 3:

+- The serial terminal (115200 baud) shows each Fibonacci number as it's computed
+- The LEDs display the lower 16 bits of the current value
+- After completion, the LEDs hold F(19) = 4181 = 0x1055 (LEDs 0, 2, 4, 6, 12 on)
+- Pressing the center button resets and reruns the program

 ## Building